Jeandaniell/Matchstick/README.md

 # Matchstick

+Compilation: ./matchstick n1 n2 (n1: first parameter representing the number of lines and n2: second parameter representing the maximum number of matches that can be removed)

 The goal of the project is to create a program that you can play against.
 The basic version must generate a game board with n matchstick lines (1 < n < 100) and have a simple interface so that the user could play against the computer.